wakino/android-database-performance/README.md

-# Performance evaluation of Mmobile databases for Android
+# Performance evaluation of mobile databases for Android

 Evaluates performance of following database on Android
 - [ObjectBox](https://objectbox.io/)